Collection and Use of Personal Information

 - An example is anonymous feedback forms we ask students to fill out at the end of a class series, or at any other time.

-- We use services provided by facebook, yelp, youtube, and flickr, for communications and we may collect and use the information that they provide regarding activities on their websites.
+- We use services provided by facebook, twitter, yelp, youtube, flickr, and campaign monitor, for communications and we may collect and use the information that they provide regarding activities on their websites.
 Please read their respective user agreements and privacy policies.

 If we do combine non-personal information with personal information the combined information will be treated as personal information for as long as it remains combined.